KnodesCommunity/eslint-config/README.md

-# @scitizen/eslint-config
+# @knodes/eslint-config
-ESLint rules &amp; presets for Scitizen
+ESLint rules &amp; presets for Knodes
 ---

 This set of rules is released open-source for anyone to use.
 It is meant to be a strict, aerated configuration.